epam/edp-install/docs/headlamp-user-guide/add-application.md

     !!! note
         Tekton pipelines offer built-in support for Java Maven Multi-Module projects.
 These pipelines are capable of recognizing Java deployable modules based on the information in the **pom.xml** file and performing relevant deployment actions.
 It's important to note that although the Dockerfile is typically located in the root directory, Kaniko, the tool used for building container images, uses the targets folder within the deployable module's context.
 For a clear illustration of a Multi-Module project structure, please refer to this [example](https://github.com/epmd-edp/java-maven-java17-multimodule.git) on GitHub, which showcases a commonly used structure for Java Maven Multi-Module projects.

-* **Import project** - allows configuring a replication from the Git server.
+* **Import project** - enables working with the repository located in the added [Git server](../headlamp-user-guide/add-git-server.md).
 While importing the existing repository, select the Git server from the drop-down list and define the relative path to the repository, such as */epmd-edp/examples/basic/edp-auto-tests-simple-example*.
+Please refer to the [Add Git Server](../headlamp-user-guide/add-git-server.md) page for details.

   !!! note
-      In order to use the **Import project** strategy, make sure to adjust it by the [Enable VCS Import Strategy](../operator-guide/import-strategy.md) page.
+      In order to use the **Import project** strategy, make sure to adjust it with the [Integrate GitHub/GitLab in Jenkins](../operator-guide/import-strategy-jenkins.md) or [Integrate GitHub/GitLab in Tekton](../operator-guide/import-strategy-tekton.md) page.
       The **Import project** strategy is not applicable for Gerrit.
 Also, you cannot choose the **Empty project** field using the **Import project** strategy.

 * **Clone project** – clones the indicated repository into EPAM Delivery Platform.
+In this scenario, the application repository is forked in your account and then is integrated with EDP.
 While cloning the existing repository, it is required to fill in the **Repository URL** field as well:

   !![Import application](../assets/headlamp-user-guide/headlamp-clone-application.png "Clone application")